vd1310/MechaCar_Statistical_Analysis/README.md

 ### D1.4: Summary:
 #### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-According to our results, vehicle weight and AWD are statistically unlikely to provide random amounts of variance to the linear model
+According to our results, vehicle weight and AWD are statistically unlikely to provide random amounts of variance to the linear model.
+(Pr(>|t|) values)
 #### Is the slope of the linear model considered to be zero?
 Why or why not?

 #### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-According to the summary output, the r-squared value is  0.6825 in the simple linear regression modewhile the p-value is 5.35e-11
+According to the summary output, the r-squared value is  0.6825 in the simple linear regression model which means that roughly 68% of the variablilty of our dependent variable is explained using this linear model.
+On the other hand, p-value is 5.35e-11 which is much smaller than our assumed significance level of 0.05%.
+Therefore, we can state that there is sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is not zero.
+Therefore, we anticipate that the linear model will perform well or linear model predict mpg of MechaCar prototypes effectively

 ## Summary:
 ####